andybalham/FlowR/README.md

 A flow in FlowR is modelled as as a request, a response and a handler.
 The following example implements a flow that is made up of a single activity that outputs 'Hello' plus a name passed in and returns the text that was outputted.

 We first define the request response exchange for the flow.
-The request must subclass `FlowActivityRequest` and the response `FlowResponse`.

 ```csharp
     public class SayHelloRequest : FlowActivityRequest<SayHelloResponse>